ROSEANN2000/se-assignment-4-github-and-visual-studio-ROSEANN2000/README.md

 Debugging in Visual Studio:

 Explain the debugging tools available in Visual Studio.
 How can developers use these tools to identify and fix issues in their code?
+Debugging is when one inspects your code by running it step by step to find a programming mistake.
+The debugging tools used are:
+Breakpoints- This help check for mistakes at particular points.
+One clicks the margin next to the desired line of code.
+Once a breakpoint is hit, you can use various stepping commands:
+Step Over,Step Into and Step Out.
+Watch windows- This allows one to monitor the values of variables and expressions when coding. local and autos windows show variables that are being used in the current line of execution. call stack winndow- locates the source of error by showing the order in which methods and fuctions are called.

 Collaborative Development using GitHub and Visual Studio:

 Discuss how GitHub and Visual Studio can be used together to support collaborative development.
 Provide a real-world example of a project that benefits from this integration.

+developers can clone repositories, commit changes, push and pull from GitHub then manage branches within Visual studios.
+Developers can pull requests in GitHub on changes to improve on.
+They can also use GitHub to track tasks hence keepingg their work/ projects organised.
+Real life examples are e-commerse platforms

 Submission Guidelines: